PeteJohnson2/SimpleDataStreamPipelines/README.md

 ---

-This is a project shows howto create DataStream Pipelines based on Spring Boot and Kafka that are simple, efficient and based on Jdk 21+.
+This is a project shows howto create DataStream Pipelines based on Spring Boot and Kafka that are simple, efficient and based on Jdk 24+.
 A DataStream Pipeline has a source that receives changes/requests and transforms them to events that are send to Kafka.
 The Kafka events are received by the sink and transformed to be send to the receiving system.
 A DataStream is one Spring Boot application providing the source and sink.
-The scalability and efficiency is provided by Jdk 21+ Virtual Threads.
+The scalability and efficiency is provided by Jdk 24+ Virtual Threads(pinned Threads issue resolved).

 Author: Sven Loesekann

-Technologies: Java, Kotlin, Spring Boot, Jpa, Postgresql, Soap, Rest, Kafka, Maven, Kubernetes, Helm
+Technologies: Java, Kotlin, Spring Boot, Jpa, Postgresql, Soap, Rest, Kafka, Maven, Kubernetes, Helm, Docker

 [![CodeQL](https://github.com/Angular2Guy/SimpleDataStreamPipelines/actions/workflows/codeql.yml/badge.svg)](https://github.com/Angular2Guy/SimpleDataStreamPipelines/actions/workflows/codeql.yml)